kamesstory/kamesstory.github.io/nextjs-site/README.md

 # Add a new project
 touch content/projects/my-new-project.md

-# Add a new activity
+# Add a new speciality
-touch content/activities/my-new-activity.md
+touch content/specialities/my-new-speciality.md

 # Add a new thought
 touch content/thoughts/my-new-thought.md